tamandakaunda-15/summative-assignment-mlops/README.md

-#  Student Dropout Prediction
+#  Student Dropout Prediction Using Image Data

-This project applies machine learning to predict student dropout based on demographic, academic, and lifestyle data.
-The goal is to identify at-risk students early, enabling timely interventions.

----
+This project builds an ML pipeline to predict student dropout using non-tabular data (images), as a continuation of the student dropout prediction summative assignmetn previously done using tabular data.

 ##  Project Structure